TNR

 The Solution – Trap-Neuter-Return (TNR)

-Through TNR initiatives, volunteers humanely capture community cats (with box traps), transport them to a veterinarian for spay/neuter surgery, vaccinations, and eartipping (the universal sign of an altered community cat), and then return them to their outdoor homes.
+Through TNR initiatives, volunteers humanely capture community cats (with box traps), transport them to a veterinarian for spay/neuter surgery, vaccinations, and ear tipping (the universal sign of an altered community cat), and then return them to their outdoor homes.
 TNR improves the lives of cats, addresses community concerns, reduces complaints about cats, and stops the breeding cycle.
 The co-existence between outdoor cats and humans in our shared environment is also improved.
 When used correctly, TNR breaks the cycle started with that one little female cat; it saves cats’ lives.

-Feral Cat Program of Georgia DOES:
+In addition, Feral Cat Program of Georgia provides the following:

 Feral Cat Program of Georgia DOES NOT: